cyberuni/typescript-module-resolutions-demo/tests/node-allow/README.md

 ## Legends

 - 🟢: both compile and runtime are working correctly
-- 🟡: for compile, it means there is an error, but can be supressed (e.g. with `skipLibCheck`)\
+- 🟡: for compile, it means there is an error, but can be suppressed (e.g. with `skipLibCheck`)\
   for runtime, it means the compile fails, but runtime is working
 - 🔴: both compile and runtime fails
 - ❌: compile success, but runtime fails.
 Potentially a TypeScript bug.